winhamwr/presentations/build-measure-learn/one/01_slide.md

 * talked to actual customers before building *gasp*
 * MVP was a quick survey
 * people didn't know how to use scanners/fax
-* people wanted to whole thing done
+* people wanted their entire return completed automatically

 !SLIDE bullets incremental
 # Snaptax: BML part 2 #